-For those who are unaware, Love, Death & Robots (from here on abbreviated as LDR) is an animated anthology show that premiered on Netflix back in March of 2019.
-The premise of the show is simple enough; each episode adapts a sci-fi short story (though there are 2 original stories in the mix), each episode is animated by a different studio with their own style, and each episode features a combination of love, death, and/or robots.
-Many people have compared LDR to other anthology shows like Black Mirror and The Twilight Zone, but those comparisons are superficial at best.
-To get a true comparison to LDR, and also where LDR originated from, we need to go back to the bright ol’ year of 1981 with the release of the cult classic movie Heavy Metal.
+For those who are unaware, Love, Death & Robots is an animated anthology show that premiered on Netflix back in March of 2019.
+The premise of the show is simple enough.
+Each episode adapts a sci-fi short story (though there are 2 original stories in the mix), each episode is animated by a different studio with their style, and each episode features a combination of love, death, and/or robots.
+Many people have compared Love, Death & Robots to other anthology shows like Black Mirror and The Twilight Zone.
+I see where people come from with these comparisons, but those comparisons are superficial at best.
+To get a true comparison to Love, Death & Robots, we need to go back to the bright ol’ year of 1981 with the release of the cult classic movie Heavy Metal.

 “In other words, exploitation presented as the perfect encapsulation of a pubescent nerd’s fever dream.”

-Heavy Metal, like LDR, is an adult animated anthology movie, told in a number of animated segments.
-Like LDR each segment was adapted from previous source material; in this case from the french comic book magazine of the same name.
+Heavy Metal is an adult animated anthology movie, told in animated segments.
+Like Love, Death & Robots each segment was adapted from some previous source material.
+In the case of Heavy Metal, the source material is the french comic book magazine of the same name.
 When it was released, Heavy Metal rose and fell without making a huge blip.
 This isn’t surprising in hindsight.
-It came out during the tail end of the dark age on animation, so the general audience didn’t take it seriously because it was an animated movie geared solely for adults.
-That said, it gathered enough of a cult following over the years that there was a sequel made, Heavy Metal 2000, which bombed with critics and audiences alike and was quickly forgotten.
+It came out during the tail end of the dark age on animation.
+This meant the general audience didn’t take it seriously because it was an animated movie geared solely for adults.
+That said, it gathered enough of a cult following over the years to garner a sequel, Heavy Metal 2000.
+Unlike Heavy Metal, Heavy Metal 2000 bombed with critics and audiences alike and was quickly forgotten.